 Boreout is a common complaint at work, and it can be really frustrating.
 When you're stuck in a job that's not stimulating, it can be hard to focus on your work.

 You may find yourself daydreaming or zoning out.
-And if you’re not getting the job done, that can lead to frustration and a feeling of being stuck.
+And if you're not getting the job done, that can lead to frustration and a feeling of being stuck.
+Extreme boreout or chronic boredom in your employees can lead to a lack of motivation and those employees eventually leaving you.

 When experiencing boreout, it can have a negative impact on your work performance and day-to-day life.
 Early signs of boreout may include feelings of sadness, anxiety, and depression.